 Many of you will have realised that a lot of my blogs come from recent conversations and experiences with either clients, prospects or people in my network.
-This one is no different and looks at a popular campaign when companies use Google Adwords (sometimes described as PPC).
+This one is no different and looks at a popular campaign when companies use Google Adwords (sometimes described as PPC) as part of their small business marketing activity.
 They run an Adwords campaign on their own company name.
 The question is:

 Should you bid on your company name?

 After conversations with my Adwords specialist, Dan, we agree that there are only two reasons to bid on your own company name and they are: